beginning of content

 What is fertility awareness?

-Fertility awareness is when you learn to recognise on which days of the month you are fertile and can therefore conceive a baby.
-It can either be used as a form of contraception or as a method to become pregnant.
+Fertility awareness (also known as natural family planning) helps you to identify which days during your menstrual cycle you are fertile and can possibly get pregnant.
+It can be used as a form of contraception or to increase your chances of conception.

-Fertility awareness only works as a method of contraception if you follow the instructions very carefully — and your partner agrees to follow them too.
+Fertility awareness only works as a method of contraception if you and your partner agree to follow the instructions very carefully.
 Since you can get pregnant for a few days before and after you ovulate, you need to be very careful not to have sex on these days.

 Is fertility awareness suitable for anyone?